dotnet/training-tutorials/content/fsharp/getting-started/troubleshooting.md

 // declare a type
 type Person= {First:string; Last:string}

-FS0013: The static coercion from type X to Y involves an indeterminate type This is generally caused by implic
+### FS0013: The static coercion from type X to Y involves an indeterminate type

-FS0020: This expression should have type 'unit'
+### FS0020: This expression should have type 'unit'

 This error is commonly found in two situations:

 Expressions that are not the last expression in the block